There were very few Apple Maps rumors for WWDC this year, only one little paragraph from Mark Gurman <with comments>:

 Panzarino got it wrong here.
 Users in Japan don’t want a map view packed with details.
 The difference is not cultural, it’s simply that high density metropolitan areas like Tokyo have much more information packed into a given area than American cities.
 Presenting high density information in clean easy to read cartography is challenging.

-Yahoo Japan Maps and Google Maps have both evolved their cartography away from detail packed views to cleaner cartography.
+Yahoo Japan Maps and Google Maps have both evolved their cartography away from detail packed, point of interest cluttered views to cleaner cartography.
 Yahoo Japan Maps cartography is the best because they deploy good design with smartly edited zoom level assignment: this information is important at default zoom level, this other information belongs at zoom-in level 2, etc. This clean approach shows only the important details for the given zoom level for quick navigation.
 The differences in readability comparing Tokyo area views of Yahoo Japan Maps, Apple Maps and Google Maps are immediately noticeable.
 Here is Gotanda Station:

 Apple Maps 2.0 fails here too.
 The cartography is less readable, recognizable and useful than the competition.
-The easiest fix would be for the Apple Maps cartography team to stop stuffing so much information at the same zoom level and intelligently rank information to display at different zoom levels.
+The easiest fix would be for the Apple Maps cartography team to stop stuffing so many Point of Interest (POI) icons at the same zoom level and intelligently rank information to display at different zoom levels.

 Unfortunately, that effort requires a group of humans with expert local area knowledge.
 An Apple Maps engineer explained the dilemma to me once, “Yahoo Japan Maps has the luxury of focusing all of their product development on just the Japan market.”
 It’s a luxury that neither Apple nor Google have.